threefoldfoundation/data_team/README.md

 ### Full Name
 Please sepecify your full name.
 Spaces are allowed here as this is the data that will show up in websites.

+### Description
+A short description of you and your role within the Movement.

 ### Why Threefold
 Write down a short reasoning to why you joined the ThreeFold Movement.
 This can and is recommended to be authentic and personal.